x

 The Trevor Project, an LGBTQ+ nonprofit, said transgender and nonbinary youth report more than four times greater rates of suicide attempts compared to cisgender peers.
 It also conducted a study that found a link between anti-trans laws to suicide attempts among teens.

-The court likely won't release its decision in the case over Tennessee's law until the summer.
+The court likely won't release its decision in the case over Tennessee's law for several months.
 When that happens, it could impact states across the country that passed restrictions on gender-affirming care for transgender youth.
 Until then, people nationwide are watching the court.

 "There are people already waiting in line to get in.
 There are only 50 seats available," said Chapman.